Amirreza-Jabbari/Poets_api/README.md

 - Support for Hafez's ghazals, ghete, robaee, ghaside, and montasab
 - Support for Khayyam's robaee and tarane
 - Support for Moulavi's works from Shams and Masnavi
-- Access to Golestan Hikayat by bab and hekayat numbers
+- Access to Golestan hekayat by bab and hekayat numbers

 ---